jllacuna/uconsole-dotfiles/README.md

 ## <a name="chezmoi-data">chezmoi data</a>

-The first time you run `chezmoi apply`, it will prompt for some information
+When you run `chezmoi init`, you will be prompted for some information

 |Data|Explanation|
 |-|-|